gn0mesort/megatech-vulkan-dispatch-tools/README.md

   is formatted as a C-style `#if` condition.
 - `specification`: The `VulkanSpecification` object generated internally by the application.
 - `buildtime`: A `datetime` object representing the start time of the template renderer in UTC.

+## Support For Vulkan SC

+In theory, the library and `dispatch-table-generator` should properly handle the [Vulkan Security Critical](https://www.khronos.org/vulkansc/) API.
+Invoking `dispatch-table-generator --api=vulkansc` should properly extract only the Vulkan SC API.
+However, I haven't really tested this.
+Therefore, I think it's important to say that support for this is experimental at best.
+Vulkan SC is outside the scope of what I'm doing with Vulkan at the moment.
+The only reason I've exposed this feature is that handling it became necessary to properly parse the XML specification after the introduction of Vulkan SC.

 ## Testing